Paschke duality and assembly maps: Introduction and statements

 \section{Introduction and statements}

 The main result of the present paper is the construction of a natural transformation

-between two versions of spectrum-valued equivariant {$K$-homology} functors {which is} an equivalence when evaluated on proper and $G$-finite simplicial complexes, {where $G$ is a {countable} discrete group}.
-Following classical terminology, we call this transformation the \uliemph{Paschke transformation}.
-Here $G$ is a discrete group, the functor $K^{G,\cX}_{\bC}$ in the domain is derived from a coarse $K$-theory functor using {coarse geometric constructions}, while the target $ K^{G,\An}_{\bC}$ is a spectrum-valued version of the classical equivariant analytic $K$-homology. {In both versions, }the subscript $\bC$ indicates the dependence of these functors on the choice of a coefficient $G$-$C^{*}$-category $\bC$, {or more precisely, on a coefficient pair $(\bC,\bK)$ consisting of a unital $G$-$C^*$-category $\bC$ together with an invariant ideal $\bK$.
-Often, the ideal $\bK$ will be clear from the choice of the unital $G$-$C^*$-category $\bC$, we therefore refrain from adding it to the notation}.
+between two versions of spectrum-valued equivariant {$K$-homology} functors, {where $G$ is a {countable} discrete group.
+The evaluation of this transformation on $G$-finite ${G}$-simplicial complexes with finite stabilzers is an equivalence.} Following the classical terminology, we call this transformation the \uliemph{Paschke transformation}. {The} functor $K^{G,\cX}_{{\bC}}$ in the domain is called the equivariant local $K$-homology and is derived from an equivariant coarse $K$-homology functor using {coarse geometric constructions}, while the target $ K^{G,\An}_{{\bC}}$ is a spectrum-valued version of the classical equivariant analytic $K$-homology. {In both versions {the subscript indicates} a natural dependence {on} a coefficient $G$-$C^{*}$-category {$\bC$.}

-The second main result of the present paper is Theorem \ref{wtoiguwegwergergregwe}, {which provides a direct} comparison of a Davis--L\"uck type assembly map with the Baum--Connes assembly map.
+The Paschke transformation \eqref{wefewrfwewefwerfwef} will be used to compare the domains of the Davis--L\"uck type assembly map and the Baum--Connes type assembly map.
+Our second main result is Theorem \ref{wtoiguwegwergergregwe} showing that these two assembly maps are equal on the level of homotopy groups.

-{In the following} we give a slightly informal description of our main result.
-Then we explain some relations to the classical Paschke duality, state the precise version our main result as Theorem \ref{qreoigjoergegqrgqerqfewf}, {and finally discuss the comparison of assembly maps.}
+In the following we give {an informal description of the construction of the two homology theories entering \eqref{wefewrfwewefwerfwef}.
+Starting from classical Paschke duality we further explain the development of ideas leading to {the} construction of the map in \eqref{wefewrfwewefwerfwef}.
+We then} state the precise version {of} our Paschke duality result as Theorem \ref{qreoigjoergegqrgqerqfewf}, {and finally discuss the comparison of assembly maps.}

 {We emphasize that this paper is not the first to treat the topic of equivariant Paschke duality and comparisons of assembly maps, most current are the papers \cite{Benameur:2020aa} and \cite{kranz}.
 We explain more about this in Remarks~\ref{Remark:previous-work} and \ref{Remark:comparison-assembly}.}